xo/dburl/README.md

 [GoDoc page](https://godoc.org/github.com/knq/dburl) for more information on the all the available aliases.

-**Note**: you willstill need to import the related database driver package into your code, as this package does not import any database drivers.
+**Note**: you will still need to import the related database driver package into your code, as this package does not import any database drivers.

 ## Installation